 Title IX of the Educational Amendments of 1972 prohibits any person in the United States from being discriminated against on the basis of sex in seeking access to any educational program or activity receiving federal financial assistance.
-The U.S. Department of Education, which enforces Title IX, has long defined the meaning of Title IX's prohibition on sex discrimination broadly to include various forms of sex discrimination, sexual harassment and sexual violence that interfere with a student's ability to equally access our educational programs and opportunities.
+The U.S. Department of Education, which enforces Title IX, has long defined the meaning of Title IX's prohibition on sex discrimination broadly to include various forms of sexual harassment and sexual violence that interfere with a student's ability to equally access our educational programs and opportunities.

-On April 29, 2024, the U.S. Department of Education issued a Final Rule under Title IX of the Education Amendments of 1972 that:
+On May 19, 2020, the U.S. Department of Education issued a Final Rule under Title IX of the Education Amendments of 1972 that:

-- Defines the meaning of "discrimination on the basis of sex" or "sex discrimination" and "sex-based harassment" (including forms of sex-based violence), - Addresses how this FMCC must respond to reports of misconduct falling within that definition of sexual harassment, and

-Mandates a grievance process that this FMCC must follow to comply with the law in these specific covered cases before issuing a disciplinary sanction against a person accused of sexual harassment.
+- Defines the meaning of "sexual harassment" (including forms of sex-based violence), - Addresses how this FMCC must respond to reports of misconduct falling within that definition of sexual harassment, and - Mandates a grievance process that this FMCC must follow to comply with the law in these specific covered cases before issuing a disciplinary sanction against a person accused of sexual harassment.

-The full text of the Final Rule and its extensive Preamble are available here. https://www.govinfo.gov/content/pkg/FR-2024-04-29/pdf/2024-07915.pdf.
+The full text of the Final Rule and its extensive Preamble are available here: http://bit.ly/TitleIXReg.